Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: Massive Schwinger model on a compact spatial dimension

 where $l(n)$ is the eigenvalue of $L(n)$ on the $n$-th link, and $\sigma_3(n)$ is the spin eigenvalue on the $n$-th site.
 The lattice Gauss law (\ref{eq: lattice Gauss' law}) enforces zero net charge on the lattice, which for PBC translates to $\sum_n \sigma_3(n) = 0$, and moreover leaves only one quantum electric field degree of freedom $l \equiv l(N-1) \equiv l(-1) $ unfixed.
 Then, a physical eigenstate \eqref{eq: eigen basis} satisfying the lattice Gauss law (\ref{eq: lattice Gauss' law}) is uniquely labeled by

 Note that $l$ can be any integer, after we canonically quantize the gauge field sector--- this is explained in Appendix \ref{sec: lattice} after (\ref{eq: L_ladder}).
 As such, the lattice Hilbert space is actually infinite dimensional, even with a finite $N$.
 We perform a truncation on the electric field, such that $|l(n)|\leq l_{\text{max}}$ on all links $n$.
 This results in a finite dimensional lattice Hilbert space $\Hilb_{\text{lat}}$.
-For the low energy physics studied in this work, a sufficiently large cutoff $l_{\text{max}}$ is $l_{\text{max}}\gtrsim 10$.
-In practice, it depends on the coupling $m/g$ and the spatial size $mL$.
-Explicit values of $l_{\text{max}}$ used in our lattice simulation are summarized in Appendix \ref{sec: lmax and extrapolation}.
+For the low energy physics of interest in this work, the error of lattice simulation is negligible as long as the cutoff $l_{\text{max}}$ is sufficiently large.
+In practice, how large the cutoff $l_{\text{max}}$ needs to be depends on the coupling $m/g$ and the spatial size $mL$.
+We summarize in Appendix \ref{sec: lmax and extrapolation} the explicit values of $l_{\text{max}}$ used for various parameter choices in our lattice simulation.

 The finite dimensional lattice Hilbert space $\Hilb_{\text{lat}}$ is spanned by the states in \eqref{eq: eigen basis_2}, $\ket{\{l\},\{\sigma_3\}}_j$, $j=1,\cdots,\dim \Hilb_{\text{lat}}$, with the truncation on $l$ so that $|l(n)|\leq l_{\text{max}}$ for all links $n$.
 For the $j$-th basis state $\ket{\{l\},\{\sigma_3\}}_j$, we denote the eigenvalues of the electric field on the $n$-th link and the spin on the $n$-th site respectively by $l(n)_j$ and $\sigma_3(n)_j$.
-Then, we have matrix elements $\tensor[_k]{\mel{\{l\},\{\sigma_3\}}{L(n)}{\{l\},\{\sigma_3\}}}{_j}=l(n)_j \delta_{jk}$ and $\tensor[_k]{\mel{\{l\},\{\sigma_3\}}{\sigma_3(n)}{\{l\},\{\sigma_3\}}}{_j}=\sigma_3(n)_j \delta_{jk}$.
+Then, we have matrix elements $\tensor[_i]{\mel{\{l\},\{\sigma_3\}}{L(n)}{\{l\},\{\sigma_3\}}}{_j}=l(n)_j \delta_{ji}$ and $\tensor[_i]{\mel{\{l\},\{\sigma_3\}}{\sigma_3(n)}{\{l\},\{\sigma_3\}}}{_j}=\sigma_3(n)_j \delta_{ji}$.

 \paragraph{Observables and probability\\} Given a state $\ket{\psi}$ expanded in the lattice basis,

 we compute the main lattice observables in this work. \begin{itemize} \item The expectation value of the spatially averaged electric field $\bar E$ is